kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

    DOCSEARCH_API_KEY=YOUR_API_KEY
    DOCSEARCH_INDEX_NAME=YOUR_INDEX_NAME

-To avoid committing this file to your repository, add ``.env`` to your :file:`.gitignore` file.
+To avoid uploading this file to your repository, add ``.env`` to your :file:`.gitignore` file.

 The ``DocSearchConfig`` helper
 ++++++++++++++++++++++++++++++

-To make it easier to configure DocSearch, the |product| provides a ``DocSearchConfig`` helper class.
+To make it easier to configure DocSearch with code completion and hover help, the |product| provides a ``DocSearchConfig`` helper class.
 If you're okay with (ab)using Python's dynamic character, you can add the following code: